icopy-site/awesome-cn/docs/awesome/awesome-swift.md

 * [BulletinBoard](https://github.com/alexaubry/BulletinBoard) - Generates and manages contextual cards displayed at the bottom of the screen.
 * [CapturePreventionKit](https://github.com/Jaesung-Jung/CapturePreventionKit) - Provides `Label` and `ImageView` for `screen capture prevention`.
 * [CircularProgress](https://github.com/sindresorhus/CircularProgress) - Circular progress indicator for your macOS app.
+* [CircularRangeSlider](https://github.com/diegotid/circular-range-slider) - A customizable SwiftUI component for selecting a range of values using a circular slider.
 * [ClassicKit](https://github.com/Baddaboo/ClassicKit) - A collection of classic-style UI components.
 * [ContainerController](https://github.com/mrustaa/ContainerController) - UI Component.
 This is a copy swipe-panel from app: Apple Maps, Stocks
 * [CountryPickerView](https://github.com/kizitonwose/CountryPickerView) - A simple, customizable view for efficiently collecting country information in iOS apps.